lmburke/volttron-energyplus/README.md

 $ python setup.py install
 ~~~

-## AGENT CONFIGURATION ##
+## AGENT CONFIGURATION FOR EXAMPLE ##

 EnergyPlus needs to know where to find the model and weather files used for simulation.
-You will need to edit the agent configuration file included in the [volttron-energyplus repository location]/config/ directory if you are running the agents from the command line.
+You will need to edit the 'energyplus' configuration file included in the [volttron-energyplus repository location]/config/ directory if you are running the agents from the command line.
 If running from your IDE, you may nor may not have to modify the paths depending on how the IDE is configured.
 Specifically, the following parameters need to be updated:
 ~~~
 ...
 	"model" : "[volttron-energyplus repository location]/eplus/1ZoneUncontrolled.idf",